 Yeah, that may seem a little harder than trying to track down a skilled painter you admire and asking them to tell you how to fix things, or throwing something up on the internet and asking for suggestions.
 The thing is, a lot of what you’re going to get from that are just guesses.
 Absolutely it is valuable to study what other people do, to watch videos, and take classes, and ask others to give feedback on your work.
 But you are the biggest expert on you.
 You are the teacher you have the most access to.
 You know the process you use to paint.
 You know what tools you have at your disposal.
 You know your goals.
 Learning how to teach yourself more will get you further, faster, and happier than just about anything else I can think of.

 It’s advantageous to learn how to learn from your failures at any stage of your miniature painting journey, but at a certain point it becomes crucial.
-You reach a point where it’s not about smooth blending or accurately applied texture strokes.
+You reach a point where improvement is not about smooth blending or accurately applied texture strokes.
 It’s not about technique.
 It’s not about something someone else can easily explain to you in a five minute critique.
 It’s about applying colour, value, composition, and a lot of other much more complex and more nebulous ideas to your own work.
 I reached a point where I stagnated because I wasn’t sure what to work on to improve.
-I knew I wasn’t there, that there were still plenty of flaws in my work.
-I just hadn’t realized that I was at a stage where what I needed to do was learn how to analyze my work and come up with things to fix and try.
+I knew there were still plenty of flaws in my work, I just had no idea what to do to improve.
+It took me a while to realize that what I needed to do was learn how to analyze my work and identify issues, and then come up with potential solutions to try.
 Working to learn that has made me much more comfortable with my failures, and has rejuvenated my interest in and enjoyment of miniature painting.

 Beating yourself up for failure is counter productive compared to turning failure into a learning experience, but it can be even more harmful than that.
 We are wired to avoid pain, be it physical or emotional.
 Fear of failure can keep you from even attempting something.
 This is as true of miniature painting as it is for skating, or speaking a foreign language, or any number of things.
 For many years I would often plan to include a freehand element on something I was painting.
 But then I’d get to the point where it was time to do the freehand, and I’d chicken out because I liked the how the blending looked or how the miniature was going overall.
 I’d already put so many hours in that I didn’t want to ‘waste time’ doing something that would likely fail and I’d have to redo.
 Instead I wasted literal years where I could have been building my brush control a lot more quickly as well as adding another tool to my repertoire.